beanflare/sereni-docs/docs/source/clients.rst

-customers
+Customers
 =========
 .. meta::
    :description: Stay organized by keeping your customers, projects, hourly rates and invoices in one place.
    :keywords: projects,invoices,freelancer,tasks,contacts,time tracking,codecanyon

-Your customers are the core of your freelance business. customers in `Sereni <https://sereni.beanflare.com/>`_ will typically hold all information specific to a company that your organisation will have a relationship with.
+Your customers are the core of your freelance business.
+Customers in `Sereni <https://sereni.beanflare.com/>`_ will typically hold all information specific to a company that your organisation will have a relationship with.
 In real world terms an Account may be a business entity that is a qualified Sales Prospect, Customer, Supplier or Re-seller and can be used to track all interactions that take place between these entities and your organisation.
 The relationship between the account and contact records is one-to-many, such that there can be many contacts associated with a single account.

 Contacts
 """"""""